Legislature(2021 - 2022)DAVIS 106

 POSITION STATEMENT: Presented a PowerPoint and answered

-questions during the presentation on Tribal Contracting,
+questions during the discussion of Tribal Contracting,

 Compacting & Consultation.